Table of Contents

 Owning a Labrador involves ongoing expenses.

-- Food: Moderate to high depending on diet quality
+• Food: Moderate to high depending on diet quality

-- Veterinary care: Routine checkups and vaccinations
+• Veterinary care: Regular checkups and vaccinations help prevent serious illness

-- Grooming: Basic but regular maintenance
+• Grooming: Basic but consistent maintenance

 Conclusion